Harry-young-0/GeTAP/README.md

 ONCE ONLY!
 1. In your computer setup a master folder for use as a working folder.
 For example mine would be C:/Harry Young/local work folder
 2. Open the folder_setup_MOD.R file in RStudio,
 3. Change the gene_names list to include as many of the genes as you want to run as you like.
-If you're unsure just put a couple of dummy names in you can decide later
+If you're unsure just put a couple of dummy names in you can decide later as this is only setting up the folders!
 4. Change where you're going to create the file directory.
 Use ctrl+f and type in the left-hand box "DRIVE/YOUR FILE DIRECTORY/" and then put whatever your fodler is called.
 E.g. C:/Harry Young/local work folder in the right-hand box.
 5. Now simply press the button to the right of "Replace" labelled "All".
 6. Now press run on this file